 Newsletter!

-From autumn 2023, the Commissioner for Students with Disabilities and Chronic Illnesses will publish a newsletter twice a year.
+The Commissioner for Students with Disabilities and Chronic Illnesses is publishing a newsletter twice a year.
 Send us an email with the subject “Registration NL” and we will be happy to add you to the mailing list!
+Please note, the newsletter will be in German.

 FAQ – OUR ANSWERS TO FREQUENTLY ASKED QUESTIONS